 2. Allow the retractor to roll up the belt.
 You should hold the webbing end and guide it back into the retractor while it is rolling up.
-Neatly store the tongue plate in the recessed compartment and then insert the connector (tongue) plate into the slot.
+Insert the connector (tongue) into the belt holder.

-• Do not allow the retractor to roll up the seatbelt too quickly.
-Otherwise, the metal tongue plates may hit against the trim, resulting in damaged trim. • Have the seatbelt fully rolled up so that the tongue plates are neatly stored.
+- Do not allow the retractor to roll up the seatbelt too quickly.
+Otherwise, the metal tongue plates may hit against the trim, resulting in damaged trim. - Have the seatbelt fully rolled up so that the tongue plates are neatly stored.
 A hanging tongue plate can swing and hit against the trim during driving, causing damage to the trim.

-Seatbelt maintenance
+■ Seatbelt maintenance